 If you rent your home you should consider the possibility of asking someone to live in your home as a "nominated person" while you're in prison.

 A nominated person is someone appointed by you to live in your home and pay the rent in your absence.
 You will need your landlord’s consent to this arrangement.
 You can get a family member or friend to live in the property and pay rent while you are going to be in prison.

-A nominated person will not usually be entitled to housing benefit unless he or she was living with you in the property as part of your household before you were sentenced.
+A nominated person will not usually be entitled to benefit help with the rent unless he or she was living with you in the property as part of your household before you were sentenced.
 A nominated person has no tenancy rights.
 All tenancy rights and responsibilities remain with you as the legal tenant.